Ishita1604/CalcuLIT/README.md

 - Planning and designing the user interface that is easy to use and navigate.

-- HTML to structure the layout of the calculator.
+- HTML to structure the layout of the Calculator.

 - Adding Favicon to the website.